Back Office: Inventory Reports

 13. Total: The Total Amount – excluding any Tax Amount (Quantity * Price Per Unit).

-14. Qty on Hand: The quantity on hand.
+14. Quantity on Hand: The Store's quantity on hand.

-16. Weighted Average Price: The weighted average price of the inventory item
+16. Weighted Avg Price: The weighted average price of the inventory item (if applicable)

-1. Note: If Last price was chosen in Inventory Settings, this column’s values will appear as NA.
+1. Note: If Last Price was chosen in Inventory Settings, this column’s values will appear as NA or 0.00.

-17. Last Received Price: The last received price of the Item (at time of Received Log Price).
+17. Last Received Price: The price of the most recently received item (at time of Received Log Price).

 18. Vendor Name: The name of the vendor.

-19. Recipe Units: The Recipe Units of the Item.
+19. Recipe Units: The item's unit of measure.

 20. Invoice Number: The Invoice Number (applicable to the sale).